 Termination as Retaliation

-employment law, employers are forbidden from retaliating against employees who notify
+Under New York employment law, employers are forbidden from retaliating against employees who:

-authorities of illegal business practices being conducted in their workplace,
+- Notify authorities of illegal business practices being conducted in their workplace

-or file a workers’ compensation claim after a workplace accident.
+- File a workers’ compensation claim after a workplace accident

 Do I Have a Case for Wrongful Termination?

 Remember, because New York is an at-will state, your employer can fire you or let you go for virtually any reason—except in violation of your rights.
 Only in highly specific situations does firing constitute wrongful termination.

 In order to determine if you may have a case for wrongful termination, ask yourself the following:

 - Were you fired due to discriminatory reasons?